-Ted Kazaglis is a Partner in the Cary, North Carolina office of Jackson Lewis LLP.
+Ted N. Kazaglis is the Office Managing Shareholder of the Raleigh-Durham, North Carolina office of Jackson Lewis P.C.
 Mr. Kazaglis handles a range of employment law issues with a particular focus on the alternative staffing industries, including professional employer organizations and temporary staffing companies.
 He assists clients in the staffing industries to define their relationship with their customers.
 He also defends such clients against legal claims, including those that involve joint employer issues.

 Beyond his involvement in the staffing industries, Mr. Kazaglis has extensive experience in counseling and defending employers on discrimination claims.
 He also handles a wide range of employment litigation.
 He has also been involved in traditional labor law matters, including collective bargaining negotiations and labor arbitrations.